pwestman/pwestman.github.io/README.md

 #### 2.6.2.7 Week 7: App, Web, and Database Independent Demonstration and Merging of Build Instructions Into Body of Technical Report

+The mobile app, web data visualization, and the Firebase database were demonstrated during this week.
+Also, the build instructions were merged into this technical report, which can be seen above.

 #### 2.6.2.8 Week 8: Group Project Status Update

 Hi Kristian,